Tees–Wear derby: Fans and Stadia

 Previously Sunderland played their home games at Roker Park, and Middlesbrough at Ayresome Park, however both clubs were two of the earliest to relocate to new purpose built all seater stadiums following the Hillsborough disaster and subsequent Taylor Report.

 Middlesbrough have played at the Riverside Stadium since 1995, the first purpose built all seater stadium in the UK after the Taylor Report.
 Sunderland shortly followed, moving into the Stadium of Light in 1997.
 The Riverside was originally built to a capacity of c.
 30,000, which was extended to c.
 35,000 in 1998.
 The Stadium of Light was originally built to a capacity of c.
 42,000, which was also extended, to c.
 49,000, in 2000.

 Historically, there has been significant crowd trouble at matches between Sunderland and Middlesbrough, both home and away.
 Generally, football related violence between the two sets of fans has reduced since Middlesbrough left Ayresome Park and Sunderland left Roker Park.
 This is in part due to the easier policing of matches at the new stadiums.
 However, heightened police presence is still required when the teams meet, as the fixture can lead to violent incidents between fans.
-Sunderland regularly reduce Middlesbrough's away allocations due to safety concerns and previous bad behaviour.
+Sunderland regularly reduce Middlesbrough's away allocations due to safety concerns and previous misconduct.

 The rivalry intensified during the late 1990s when the two teams battled for promotion to, and survival in, the Premier League.
 The rivalry has seen a resurgence again since Sunderland's relegation to the Championship in 2017.
 The league match at the Stadium of Light in February 2018 was the most heavily policed match in the entire league that season.